greatstrength/tiferet-calculator-app/README.md

             self.verify(False, 'INVALID_INPUT', value)
 ```

-The ValidateNumber command ensures inputs can be converted to Number objects, raising a configured error for invalid values.
+The `ValidateNumber` command ensures inputs can be converted to `Number` objects, raising a configured error for invalid values.

-### Configuring the Application in configs/config.yaml
+### Configuring the Application in `configs/config.yml`
-The calculator’s behavior is defined in app/configs/config.yaml, which configures container attributes, features, errors, and the application context.
+The calculator’s behavior is defined in `app/configs/config.yml`, which configures container attributes, features, errors, and the application context.
 This centralized configuration enables Tiferet’s dependency injection container to orchestrate commands and features gracefully.

-Create `app/configs/config.yaml` with the following content:
+Create `app/configs/config.yml` with the following content:

 ```yaml
 attrs: